-Seven have accomplished the feat more than once in their career, including Hall-of-Famers Lefty Grove,[a] Sandy Koufax, Nolan Ryan, and Randy Johnson, and currently active pitchers Chris Sale, Max Scherzer, and Kevin Gausman.
+Seven pitchers have accomplished the feat more than once in their career, including Hall-of-Famers Lefty Grove,[a] Sandy Koufax, Nolan Ryan, and Randy Johnson, and currently active pitchers Chris Sale, Max Scherzer, and Kevin Gausman.
 Koufax, Sale, and Scherzer are the only pitchers to achieve an immaculate inning three times.
-No player has ever struck out four batters on twelve pitches in an inning, with one of those batters reaching base on an uncaught third strike.[3][4][5][6]
-John Clarkson was the first player to strike out three batters on nine pitches, doing so in the third inning for the Boston Beaneaters against the Philadelphia Quakers on June 4, 1889.[7]
-Use of the term "immaculate inning" to describe the feat is relatively new to baseball, appearing in newspaper reporting after 2000.[8]
+Koufax's first immaculate inning was thrown during his first no-hitter; he is the only player to do both in a single game.[5][6][7][8]

 Of the 102 pitchers who have accomplished the feat, 78 have been right-handed and 24 left-handed.
-Five pitchers – Bob Gibson, Randy Johnson, Pedro Martínez, Nolan Ryan, and Max Scherzer – are also members of the 3,000 strikeout club.[9]
+Five pitchers – Bob Gibson, Johnson, Pedro Martínez, Ryan, and Scherzer – are also members of the 3,000 strikeout club.[9]
 Sloppy Thurston, Ryan, Wade Miley, Thomas Pannone, Reid Detmers, and Hayden Wesneski are the only rookies to have attained the milestone.[10][11][12][13]
 Ryan and Gausman have struck out three batters on nine pitches in both the American League and National League.[14]

-While an immaculate inning typically occurs with the bases empty, via a pitcher retiring the side in order, the feat can also be accomplished by a relief pitcher entering the game with one or more runners on base and no outs, who then strikes out the first three batters faced on nine pitches.
-An example of this occurred on May 8, 2014, when Brad Boxberger of the Tampa Bay Rays entered a game against the Baltimore Orioles with the bases loaded and no outs; Boxberger struck out the next three batters he faced on nine pitches.[16]
+While an immaculate inning typically occurs with the bases empty, a nine-pitch, three-strikeout performance can also be accomplished by a relief pitcher who enters the game with one or more runners on base.
+On May 8, 2014, when Brad Boxberger of the Tampa Bay Rays entered a game against the Baltimore Orioles with the bases loaded.[16]
+No player has ever struck out four batters on 12 pitches in an inning, with one of those batters reaching base on an uncaught third strike.

 The frequency of immaculate innings has varied widely through baseball history.
 There were only 31 immaculate innings in the 114 Major League seasons from 1876 to 1989, but another 31 in the 20 seasons from 1990 to 2009.
 The pace has since picked up even more, with 43 immaculate innings in the 12 seasons from 2010 to 2021.